Low-Income Home Energy Assistance

 Auditing

-However, according to 45 CFR 96.31(a), LIHEAP grantees and sub-grantees are responsible for obtaining audits in accordance with the Single Audit Act Amendments of 1996 (31 U.S.C.
+However, according to 42 USC 8624(b)(10) and 45 CFR 96.31(a), LIHEAP recipients and sub-recipients are responsible for obtaining audits in accordance with the Single Audit Act Amendments of 1996 (31 U.S.C.
 7501-7507) An independent auditor in accordance with generally accepted Government auditing standards covering financial audits shall make the audits.

 Records